 - Sharper images: Has stabilization technology built-in to reduce the impact of hand-shake.

 - Easier file upload: Has wifi built in for automatic backup or image transfer to the web.

 - Easier device pairing: Supports NFC for fast wireless image transfer over short distances.

 - Easier wireless transfer: Supports Bluetooth for image sharing without cables.

 - More affordable: Was introduced at a lower price, despite coming with a built-in lens.

 - More modern: Reflects 4 years of technical progress since the SL1 launch.

-If the count of relative strengths (bullet points above) is taken as a measure, the SL1 comes out slightly ahead of the SX730 (16 : 15 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the match-up finishes in a tie (16 points each).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Canon SL1 and the Canon SX730 place the cameras among the top in their class?
 Find out in the latest Best DSLR Camera and Best Superzoom Camera listings whether the two cameras rank among the cream of the crop.